Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Introduction

+We aim for a unified inferential procedure that simultaneously achieves the following three goals.
+First, it accommodates all modes of persistence stated above and misspecification of the AR(1) model featured by weakly dependent AR(1) errors $\{v_{i,t}\}$.
+Second, it covers a wide range of asymptotic schemes, characterized as $n/T\to c\in[0,\infty)$.
+In many applications, the number of cross-sectional units $n$ is at least proportional to the time span $T$, and it is therefore essential to accommodate $n/T\to c>0.$ We refer to this scheme as the \emph{leading asymptotic case.} Third, it possesses a nearly optimal rate of convergence, maintaining the super-consistency for persistent regressors and achieving high power of hypothesis testing for predictability of the outcome.

-We keep an agnostic attitude about the degrees of persistence.
-In theoretical development, we adopt \citet{phillips1999linear}'s \emph{joint asymptotics} to allow $n$ and $T$ simultaneously passing toward infinity.
-In panel data, the time series Stambaugh bias will be carried over and fused with the Nickell bias, resulting in a composite \emph{Nickell-Stambaugh bias }in the $t$-statistic with an order enlarged from $1/\sqrt{T^{1-\gamma}}$ to $\sqrt{n/T^{1-\gamma}}$.
-The inflated bias shifts the center of the $t$-statistic much further away from 0, imposing challenges upon the standard statistical inference which refers to the critical values from $\mathcal{N}(0,1)$.
-To reinstate the standard inference based on the $t$-statistic, one strategy is to find the analytical formula of the bias and deduct it from the estimator.
+Our analysis starts with the popular WG estimator.
+In panel data, the Stambaugh bias will be carried over and fused with the Nickell bias in WG, resulting in a composite \emph{Nickell-Stambaugh bias }in the $t$-statistic with an order substantially enlarged from $1/\sqrt{T^{1-\gamma}}$ to $\sqrt{n/T^{1-\gamma}}$.
+The inflated bias shifts the center of the $t$-statistic much further away from zero, invalidating the standard statistical inference which refers to the critical values from $\mathcal{N}(0,1)$.
+To reinstate the standard inference based on the $t$-statistic, one strategy is to find the analytical formula of the bias and subtract it from the estimator.
 The bias formula for WG depends primarily on $\rho^{*}$.
 Were there an ``oracle'' to reveal the true $\rho^{*}$, bias correction would be straightforward.
 Unfortunately, bias correction for WG by plugging in a consistent estimator $\widehat{\rho}$ is infeasible under $\gamma=1$, because correcting this excessively large bias demands an impossibly fast rate of convergence of $\hat{\rho}$.